Growli

 Is helenium 'short and sassy' poisonous to cats?

-Yes — the ASPCA lists Helenium 'Short and Sassy' (Helenium 'Short and Sassy') as toxic to cats.
+Yes — Helenium 'Short and Sassy' (Helenium 'Short and Sassy') is regarded as toxic to cats, based on genus- and family-level toxicity data.
 Helenium is not individually listed by the ASPCA but the genus contains sesquiterpene lactones (including helenalin) that are well-documented as toxic to livestock, dogs, and cats if ingested.
 Skin contact with sap can also cause allergic dermatitis.
 Keep pets away from all plant parts.

 How serious is it if my cat ate helenium 'short and sassy'?

 Helenium 'Short and Sassy' is toxic to cats and reactions can be significant, so treat any ingestion as urgent.
-Call your vet or poison control on (888) 426-4435 straight away rather than waiting to see if symptoms develop.
+Call your vet, or (888) 426-4435 in the US, or Animal PoisonLine on 01202 509 000 in the UK, straight away rather than waiting to see if symptoms develop.

 What symptoms should I watch for?